Ashy4n/nasa-gallery-api/README.md

 - PHP 8.1 or higher installed on your system.
 - Composer installed to manage PHP dependencies.
 - An API key from NASA's API.
 You can sign up for a free API key at https://api.nasa.gov/index.html#apply-for-an-api-key.
-- An API key from Holiday API.
-You can sign up for a free API key at https://holidayapi.com/.

 ## Installation